Blueberry Crumble

 - Preheat the oven to 375°F.

-- Spray an 8-inch square baking dish with cooking spray.
+- Spray a 9-inch or 8-inch circular or square baking dish with cooking spray.
 Add blueberries to the dish and drizzle vanilla over top.
 Set aside.

 - In a medium bowl, stir together oats, pecans, almond flour, maple syrup, coconut oil, cinnamon and sea salt.